 If you have none of the above, the best way to get started is with a fermentation set.
 This comes with everything you’ll need without you having to get them seperately!

 Kilner provides Complete 6-Piece Kits with Jars, Airlock Lids, Stone Weights, and even a Recipe Book (nice bonus for ideas).
+You can currently get the complete set for $46.99.

 Info: The Container